qichaoch/ngStudy/README.md

 # ngStudy
-project for angularJs and js learning
+project for angularJs1.x and js learning